 This is the hard part, but if you’ve done steps 1-3 correctly, the person making the request will likely realize the futility of their idea on their own.

-If they continue to press the idea, use data to back up your decision.
+If they continue to press the idea, use data to support your decision.

 Here are some suggestions for how to diplomatically say no:

 “Thank you for the idea.
 Unfortunately, our product roadmap and development schedule are locked in place for the immediate future.
-I’ll place it in our idea parking lot so that we can revisit it another time.”
+I’ll place it in our idea parking lot to revisit it another time.”

 “Our research has told us that this type of idea could cause usability/technical feasibility/etc issues.
 It’s just not something we can do at this time.